RxSwiftCommunity/RxGRDB/README.md

 Acquiring snapshot isolation is very fast.
 The only limiting resource is the maximum number of concurrent reads (see [database pool configuration]).

 After snapshot isolation has been established, the values observable fetches fresh values.
-Meanwhile, other threads can freely read and write in the database :tada:!
+Meanwhile, other threads can freely read and write in the database.

 ## Common Use Cases of Values Observables